 Table 23.
-Decision Rule for Calculating Performance Indicator Scores based on Scoring Issues, and for CalculatingPerformance Indicator Scores in Cases of Multiple Scoring Elements.
+Decision Rule for Calculating Performance Indicator Scores based on Scoring Issues, and for Calculating

+Performance Indicator Scores in Cases of Multiple Scoring Elements.
 (Adapted from MSC FCRV2.0 Table 4)

 Score Combination of individual SIs at the PI level, and/or combining multiple element PI scores into a single PI score. <60 Any scoring element/SI within a PI which fails to reach SG60 shall not be assigned a score as this is a pre-condition to certification.
 60 All elements (as scored at the PI level) or SIs meet SG60 and only SG60.
-65 All elements/SIs meet SG60; a few achieve higher performance, at or exceeding SG80, but most do not meet SG80.